awxkee/libblur/README.md

 There are some very good and blazing fast algorithms that do blurring images.
 Also providing convenient api for doing convolution and some edge detection filters.\
-Best optimized for NEON and SSE, partially AVX, partially done WASM.
+Best optimized for NEON, SSE and AVX, partially done WASM.

 You may receive gaussian blur in 100 FPS for 4K photo.